 Mark Dyson of Veolia’s Mobile Water Services considers how business security can be at risk if water treatment fails

-The Energy Recovery Facility (ERF) based in East Sussex, UK is typical of Veolia’s ReAct customers.
+An Energy Recovery Facility in the UK is typical Veolia’s REACT customer.
 The ERF handles 210,000 tonnes per year of residual municipal solid waste and street cleansing waste from the local council area, which are incinerated to fuel two 50bar water tube boilers to generate steam which drives turbines generating 19MW of electricity, most of which is exported to the grid.
-The process significantly reduces the volume of waste disposed of to landfill and also allows some of its residue to be recovered or recycled for re-use.

-To discuss your Business Continuity Plan visit this page.
+To discuss your Business Continuity Plan, please visit http://www.mobilewaterservices.com/services/emergency/